Value Based Selling: Everything You Need to Know to Win With This Strategy

-Asking "What's keeping you from achieving your goals?" cuts to the heart of this issue.
-The answers you get back will tell you how to proceed with your value based sales approach.
+Asking, "What's keeping you from achieving your goals?" cuts to the heart of this issue.
+The answers you get back will tell you how to proceed with your value based selling approach.

-Now that we know their main pain point, we know how to add value to the sales process.
-In this situation, we'd say something like, "Close gives you the ability to automate repetitive sales tasks and eliminates data entry, so you can get ramped up and selling faster."
+Now that we know their main pain point, we know how to add value to the rest of the buying process.
+In this situation, we'd say something like, "Close gives you the ability to automate repetitive sales tasks and eliminates data entry, so you can sell faster."

 Failed solutions aren't valuable.